fairdataihub/SODA-for-SPARC/README.md

 </p>

 ## Downloading SODA
-SODA is distributed as an easy to install software.
+SODA is distributed as an easy-to-install software.
 Use the links below to download the version suitable for your operating system:
 *   Windows (developed and tested on Windows 10) - Coming soon
 <!--[Click Here](https://3dtholdings-my.sharepoint.com/:u:/g/personal/bpatel_calmi2_org/EaurG6qE7bBBhuF1HWWqfVkB9xJ3x0rfeSGJ9f63WtdoJA?e=Uo2rnk) (Developed & tested on Windows 10) -->
 *   Mac  (developed and tested on Mojave 10.14) - Coming soon